eclipse-iceoryx/iceoryx/iceoryx_examples/iceperf/README.md

 ## Run iceperf

 Create three terminals and run one command in each of them.
+The order is first the RouDi daemon, then iceperf-laurel which is the leader in this setup and then iceperf-laurel for doing the ping pong measurements with iceperf-laurel

     # If installed and available in PATH environment variable
-    RouDi
+    iox-roudi
     # If build from scratch with script in tools
-    $ICEORYX_ROOT/build/install/prefix/bin/RouDi
+    $ICEORYX_ROOT/build/install/prefix/bin/iox-roudi

     build/iceoryx_examples/iceperf/iceperf-laurel

     build/iceoryx_examples/iceperf/iceperf-hardy